Docker-Daze/itu-minitwit/report/report.md

 ![Risk matrix](images/Risk_matrix.png)

 The application is secure against SQL injections.
 There is no public secrets and dependencies are up to date.
-Monitoring and loggin requires login to access and droplets are secured by digitaloceans standard security.
+Access monitoring and loggin is resticted via login and droplets are protected using DigitalOcean’s default security.

-The biggest invulnerability is no failsafe against spamming and overloading the application with requests.
+the biggest vulnerability is the lack of protection against request spamming and application overloading.

-A possible solution to DDos attacks is to close the server when a certain amounts of request per minuted exceeds a high number.
-To secure against attacks on HTTP request is to use HTTPS.
-To secure open ports is adding authorization to all the ports.
+To mitigate DDoS attacks a possible solution is to temporarily shut down the server when the number of requests per minute exceeds a defined threshold.
+To secure HTTP traffic, HTTPS could be added.
+To protect open ports, authentication should be required for all exposed services

 ## Strategy for scaling and upgrade